network-dluong/CCNP-ENCOR/WIP 3.2.a Compare routing concepts of EIGRP and OSPF (advanced distance vector vs. linked state, load balancing, path selection, path operations, metrics).md

  * EIGRP neighbors that have advertised that prefix
  * Metrics from each neighbor
  * Values used for calculating the metric
+* Default EIGRP hello timer is 5 seconds (60 seconds for T1 or lower)
+* Default hold time value is 3 timex hello timer interval

 ## EIGRP Neighbors